Giétro Glacier: Glacier catastrophes

 The Giétro Glacier is known to have caused many deaths in the valley during historical times.
 The earliest known glacial lake outburst flood was recorded in 1595, and caused 140 deaths.
 More recently in 1818 a similar lake outburst flood occurred killing 44 people.
-In the latter case a hole was drilled through the glacier to limit the level of waters.
+In the latter case a hole was drilled through the glacier to limit the level of the waters.